 Help for Bodybuilders

-The discovery of testosterone in pine pollen was a coup for athletes and individuals who want to build muscle mass.
+The discovery of male hormones in pine pollen was a coup for athletes and individuals who want to build muscle mass.
 It provided them a natural adaptogenic with the possibility of few to no side effects.
 So unlike inorganic steroids!
-Additionally, pine pollen’s other nutrients showed potential to provide cellular energy, boost endurance and strengthen the entire body (x), (x).
+Additionally, it’s other nutrients showed potential to provide cellular energy, boost endurance and strengthen the entire body (x), (x).

 Pine Pollen Side Effects and Safety Concerns

 Pine pollen may be known to be the least cause of allergic reactions (x), but some individuals may still be allergic (x), (x).
 Symptoms may include nasal congestion, runny nose, itchy and watery eyes, sneezing, hives, difficulty breathing and even life-threatening anaphylaxis (low blood pressure, tongue and throat swelling, breathing difficulties, nausea, etc.) (x), (x).

 Always consult your healthcare provider for diagnoses, accurate medical information and permission before taking any supplements.

 As of 7/7/2021 BulkSupplements intends to carry this supplement but does not have it in inventory yet.
 The company is an industry-leading manufacturer and distributor for pure dietary supplements.
 Bulksupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other brands that distribute food and other supplement products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying pine pollen as a dietary supplement for its potential antioxidant, anti-inflammatory, antinociceptive, passion-boosting and muscle-building properties?
 Keep checking BulkSupplements.com for this supplement.